gpzlx1/nimo-markdown-cv/index.md

 ### __Member & Caption of USTC Team SwanGeese__ `2018.2 -`

-__USTC Team SwanGeese__ established in 2012, has participated in many HPC competitions at home and abroad, including SC12,SC14, SC16, SC17, ISC14, ISC15, ISC16, ASC12-ASC13, RDMA13-RDMA18, HPC-AI18,PAC13-PAC18, CPC17-CPC18 and so on, and almost took top honors or good places in everycompetition.
+__USTC Team SwanGeese__ established in 2012, has participated in many HPC competitions at home and abroad, including SC12,SC14, SC16, SC17, ISC14, ISC15, ISC16, ASC12-ASC13, RDMA13-RDMA18, HPC-AI18,PAC13-PAC18, CPC17-CPC18 and so on, and almost took top honors or good places in every competition.
 - Become a member of the team since 2018.2, participate in __PAC2018(Parallel Application Challenges)__
 - Become the caption of team in __SCC19(Student Cluster Challenge Competition)__.
 Unfortunately, our team proposal was not accepted.
 - Probably compete in ISC20

+### __Member of Hua Xia Talent Program in Computer Science and Technology__ `2017.9 - 2019.6`
+The Talent Program of the __University of Science and Technology of China__ is a program that focuses the high-quality resources of the university and the research institutes of the CAS on building high-level talens.
+It explores new models of innovative talents around national strategic needs and is committed to cultivating high-level talents in science and engineering for the next 15-20 years.

+__Hua Xia Talent Program in Computer Science and Technology__ is established for cultivating top talents in CS.

+### __Member of Talent Program in Artificial Intelligence__ `2019.9 -`

+__Talent Program in Artificial Intelligence__ is established for cultivating top talents in AI.

 ## Honors & Awards